 - Make sure the electrical connection from your travel trailer to the tow vehicle is working.
 This is so important to keep you and your family safe on your trip.

-Some tips for protecting your travel trailer from winter damage:
+Tips to protect your travel trailer from winter damage:

 - Use a tarp or cover.
 Make sure the cover is breathable so moisture doesn’t stay beneath it.
 Moisture allows mold to grow, so this will help avoid that.